kunukn/react-collapse/README.md

 #### `className`: PropType.string

-You can specify a className.
-The CSS class name `collapse-css-transition` will be added to the component by default.
+You can specify a custom className.
+The CSS class name `collapse-css-transition` will be appended to the component.

 #### `removeClassName`: PropType.boolean